maubanel/UE5-CPP-Functions-Templates-Classes/macros/README.md

 3. Macros cannot be debugged as easily as they are run by the preprocessor.
 You can't see what the macro is doing.

 4. Macros can have expansion issues like the one we just experienced.

+Rider gives lots of suggestions and even though this compiles, it warns of the risks of using the `++` operator in a macro!

 ![expansion bug in c++](images/exapansionBug.png)